bmil-jnu/TS-Carcinogenicity/README.md

 We present a model that can provide interpretable predictions of tissue-specitif carcinogenicity of compounds using various multi-task learning approaches.
 You can find the data and source code used in the paper.
 In addition, we provide a Python file that can be used to generate predictions from the model we trained.
-If you want, you can train and predict new datasets from the structure of the model we proposed.
+You can also retrain the model or apply it to new datasets using the provided architecture.

 - **[Dataset](https://github.com/bmil-jnu/TS-Carcinogenicity/tree/main/data)** : The dataset used in the paper.
 - **[Multi task model source codes](https://github.com/bmil-jnu/TS-Carcinogenicity/tree/main/model/multi_task)** : Multi-task model training and gradient similarity calculation